elp-revive/clean-buffers/README.md

 # NOTE

-please use =M-x clean-buffer-list= instead, which is defined in =midnight.el=
+please use `M-x clean-buffer-list` instead, which is defined in `midnight.el`.

 # what is clean-buffers

-clean-buffers is a little tool that used to clean useless buffers which means buffers match specify regex (see `clean-buffer-useless-buffer-names') or undisplayed time exceeded certain time (see `clean-buffer-useless-buffer-timeout')
+clean-buffers is a little tool that used to clean useless buffers which means buffers match specify regex (see `clean-buffer-useless-buffer-names`) or undisplayed time exceeded certain time (see `clean-buffer-useless-buffer-timeout`)

 ## How to use

 config `useless-buffer-names` or `useless-buffer-time-out` and then execute the following commands:

 `clean-buffers-kill-useless-buffers` to clean useless buffers